Push me all day, everyday.

 “Daddy, what is it?
 Did you say you were hurt?”
 She was becoming frantic and started to cry.
 “Daddy?
 Daddy!”

 “Reba, please.
 Dial 9-1-1.
 O’Neils . . . .”

 “Oh, Daddy!
 Daddy!”

 “Get Grandma.
 Hurry.”
-Was all he was able to say before he blacked-out.
+That was all he was able to say before he blacked out.

 “Don’t worry, Daddy.
 I know what to do.
 I’m gonna call 9-1-1.
 I’m calling the police, Daddy.
 Just hang on!
 Daddy?
 Daddy!”

 Then the phone went dead.